Man arrested for exposing himself at Cortana Place Walmart

 According to the arrest report, all three victims walked away from Ellerbe to find law enforcement.

 When initially questioned, Ellerbe told deputies that the woman removed his penis from his pants.
 However, deputies were able to get video surveillance that showed Ellerbe exposing himself.
-Ellerbe then admitted to the incident and stated that the woman "was messing with me."
+Ellerbe then admitted to the incident and stated that the woman was "messing with him".

 Ellerbe was booked into the East Baton Rouge Parish Prison on the above charges.